 Electrolytes are minerals necessary for conducting electricity (transmitting nerve impulses) in the body.

-Other key functions of electrolytes include maintaining water balance and helping muscles (including heart) contract and relax.
+Other key functions of electrolytes include maintaining water balance and helping muscles (including the heart) contract and relax.

 The key electrolytes are sodium, potassium and chloride.

-During intensive sport activity we sweat and lose the electrolytes along with water.
+During intensive sport activity we sweat and lose electrolytes along with water.

 I must tell you a story.
-When I began running longer distances, especially on the hot days of Israeli summer (30 degrees Celsius) and sweated a lot, I noticed that after the run I was craving for olives!
+When I began running longer distances, especially on the hot days of the Israeli summer (when temperatures average 30 degrees Celsius or 86 degrees Fahrenheit) and sweated a lot, I noticed that after the run I had a craving for olives!

-No I wasn’t pregnant (I’m a male😊)
+No I wasn’t pregnant (I’m a man).

-After it happen a few more times, I came to a conclusion: I sweated a lot and lost salt – the body demanded salt (sodium & chloride)!
+After this happened a few more times, I came to a conclusion: I sweated a lot and therefore lost salt – the body demands salt (sodium & chloride)!

-Since then, after sweating I do take a few olives😊
+Since then, after sweating I do take a few olives.

 The potassium I get from bananas.